Fossa Magna

 Fossa Magna is a great rift lowland in Japan.
-It is often confused with Itoigawa-Shizuoka Tectonic Line.
+It is often confused with the Itoigawa-Shizuoka Tectonic Line.
 However, Itoigawa-Shizuoka Tectonic Line is a line; Fossa Magna is an area.
 Fossa Magna is Latin for "great crevasse".
 This name was given by Heinrich Edmund Naumann.

 Fossa Magna Museum

 Fossa Magna Museum is a museum that is located in Itoigawa, Niigata Prefecture.
 It opened on April 25, 1994.
 It is part of Itoigawa UNESCO Global Geopark.
 Itoigawa is located directly above Itoigawa-Shizuoka Tectonic Line and is a place where you can observe a wide variety of rocks, minerals, geological structures and so on.
-In addition, There is Fossa Magna Park in Itoigawa.
+The Fossa Magna Park, a geopark, is also located in Itoigawa.